raw31/GoogleSearchResultScrapper/README.md

 pip install selenium

 c.
-Chrome driver: Please install the latest version of chromedriver
+Chrome driver: You need to install the latest version of chromedriver
 LINK: https://chromedriver.chromium.org/downloads

 We will be scrapping the first link of our google search.